 It’s easy to think that plunging into the world of having kids is a solid “Sayonara” to careless travelling and a firm “Hola!” to minimal sleep and crappy nappies.
-Whilst life certainly changes somewhat dramatically, there are many young parents are sticking two fingers up to ‘the norm’ and are adapting their nomadic lives to maintain a heavy dose of escapism.
+Whilst life certainly changes somewhat dramatically, many young parents are sticking two fingers up to ‘the norm’ and are adapting their nomadic lives to maintain a heavy dose of escapism.
 One such amazing family are The Morris’s (aka The Blonde Nomads)…

 Introduce us to your gang!